-“Home life ceases to be free and beautiful as soon as it is founded on borrowing and debt”—-Henrik Ibsen.
+“Home life ceases to be free and beautiful as soon as it is founded on borrowing and debt” Henrik Ibsen.

-Agricultural Credit Act of 1987 was passed in USA to create a nationwide FARMER-LENDER-MEDIATION (FLM).
-The programmer is required that Federal agencies to help and facilitate negotiations about credit problems.
-FLM is having 22 years of history and 35 states in USA participates in FLM.
+Agricultural Credit Act of 1987 was passed in the USA to create a nationwide FARMER-LENDER-MEDIATION (FLM).
+The programmer is required that Federal agencies help and facilitate negotiations about credit problems.
+FLM is having 22 years of history and 35 states in the USA participate in FLM.

-First step in FLM is an ORIENTATION SESSION, where the Mediator and a Financial Analyst meet with the borrower and creditor to explain the process and determine the requirements for financial information or clarity needs to be prepared and explained.
+The first step in FLM is an ORIENTATION SESSION, where the Mediator and a Financial Analyst meet with the borrower and creditor to explain the process and determine the requirements for financial information or clarity needs to be prepared and explained.

-Second step is that the parties sign an agreement to MEDIATE, followed by explaining the confidentiality, immunities to the Mediator, good faith in participation e.t.c.
+The second step is that the parties sign an agreement to MEDIATE, followed by explaining the confidentiality, immunities to the Mediator, good faith in participation e.t.c.

 Thirdly, over a period of 60 days, the borrower/creditor and Mediator meet regularly to design an acceptable agreement.

 Hence, DEVELOPING PROCESS & STANDARDS for GLOBAL DEBT MEDIATION is the need of the hour, and the Global Mediation Institutions can take a lead to facilitate DEBT MEDIATION services is recommended, by creating a pool of DEBT MEDIATORS, and by expediting with global standards, process and programmers, in consultation with national rules and regulations in the backdrop of general mediation practices, and to develop programmers in specified regional and cultural environments can be marvelous for the Mediation in the coming days.